 The first two statements are district-wide financial statements, the Statement of Net Position and Statement of Activities.
 These statements provide information about the activities of the whole District, presenting both an aggregate view of the District's finances and a longer-term view of those finances.
 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the District's more significant funds with all other non-major funds presented in total in one column.
-Comparisons of the District's budgets for the General Fund and Child Development Fund are included.
+A comparison of the District's budgets for the General Fund is included.